alexbevi/alexbevi.github.com/source/_posts/2018-05-28-troubleshooting-a-mongodb-performance-issue.markdown

 comments: true
 categories:  [mongodb]
 ---
-The following is an edited exerpt from an email I sent out internally about a performance issue we've been experiencing for serveral years now.
+The following is an edited exerpt from an email I sent out internally about a performance issue we've been experiencing for several years now.
 The daily processing challenges we've been experiencing revolved around running server-side javascript in order to produce daily reports.
 As our data ingestion rates rose and our data processing needs climbed, our server performance continued to degrade.
 This would occur regardless of the size of the VMs we would spin up.

 ### Postmortem